 Today it has become a necessity for organizations to work more in partnerships since it is the best way to improve the quality of work and to achieve the set goal.
 It is the same case with EDSA.
-Being in contact with various organizations, active in the field of biomedicine, education and advocacy, strengthens our position when representing interests of dental students all around Europe.
-Therefore, it is of the utmost importance for EDSA to link up with different professionals organizations, as well as students associations.
+Being in contact with various organizations, active in the field of biomedicine, education, and advocacy strengthens our position when representing interests of dental students all around Europe.
+Therefore, it is of the utmost importance for EDSA to link up with different professionals organizations, as well as student associations.
 That’s why our representatives attend various congresses, meetings and trainings, making others aware of EDSA and our work.
-We also invite external speakers and different organization representatives to take part in our General Assemblies and offer us advice, suggestions and guidance for our projects.
-At this moment we have established collaboration with: ADEE, CED, ESCD, IADS, IFMSA, EMSA and EPSA.
+We also invite external speakers and different organization representatives to take part in our General Assemblies and offer us advice, suggestions, and guidance for our projects.
+At this moment we have established collaboration with: ADEE, CED, ESCD, IADS, IFMSA, EMSA, and EPSA.
 Our recognition by these partner organizations gives us also a certain form of credibility as an organization.
-Other than it shows that our work is appreciated and considered important, it also gives us the right to speak and raise issues in high level meetings.
+Other than it shows that our work is appreciated and considered important, it also gives us the right to speak and raise issues in high-level meetings.

 The Make Sense Campaign

 The Make Sense campaign aims to raise awareness of head and neck cancer and ultimately improve outcomes for patients with the disease.
 Collaborating with the Make Sense Campaign is the perfect opportunity for us to help expand our awareness and prevention projects.

 The Platform for Better Oral Health in Europe

 The Platform for Better Oral Health in Europe aims to encourage oral health and prevention of oral diseases, to address oral health inequalities and challenges, to enhance the EU's oral health policy and make sure that action is taken on oral health in the EU.